CPlyons1128/Firewall/README.md

 # Firewall
-Using this to keep scripts on Firewalls scripts I write to decrypt firewalls
+Using this to make Firewall configs easier to read